hamyori/hamyori/README.md

-"I'm the leftover of electric currents and organic decay, destined to retun to nothingness."
+#"I'm the leftover of electric currents and organic decay, destined to retun to nothingness."
+#"Bc one life is too short to choose one way."

-i like learning,
+#i like learning,